almereyda/awesome-starred/README.md

 - [macbre/data-flow-graph](https://github.com/macbre/data-flow-graph) - Uses your app logs to visualize how the data moves between the code, database, HTTP services, message queue, external storages etc.
 - [danielepantaleone/eddy](https://github.com/danielepantaleone/eddy) - A graphical editor for the specification and visualization of Graphol ontologies
 - [erikw/taiga-stats](https://github.com/erikw/taiga-stats) - Generate statistics from Taiga and produce burnup diagrams, CFDs, dependency graphs and more.
+- [tabatkins/railroad-diagrams](https://github.com/tabatkins/railroad-diagrams) - :steam_locomotive: A small JS+SVG library for drawing railroad syntax diagrams, like on JSON.org.
+Now with a Python port!
 - [Frimkron/Ascidia](https://github.com/Frimkron/Ascidia) - A command-line utility for rendering technical diagrams from ASCII art
 - [christiangoltz/shaape](https://github.com/christiangoltz/shaape) - Shaape is an ascii art to image converter designed to be used with asciidoc.
 - [roboterclubaachen/xpcc.io](https://github.com/roboterclubaachen/xpcc.io) - Website and documentation for the xpcc microcontroller framework